-PSYC/EDUC213: Educational
+PSYC/EDUC213 : Educational Psychology

-Teaching-learning process is

-examined through a study of the

-These psychological principles are

-applied to practices of classroom

-developmental stage, abilities and

-instruction that consider the

-learning styles of the learner.
+Teaching-learning process is examined through a study of the major psychological theories of learning, motivation and maturation.
+These psychological principles are applied to practices of classroom instruction that consider the developmental stage, abilities and learning styles of the learner.

-PSYC101 or CDCC/PSYC110 or

-PSYC135 with grade of C or better
+Credits 3 Lecture Hours 3 Lab/Clinical/Field Study Hours O Prerequisites PSYC101 or CDCC/PSYC110 or PSYC135 with grade of C or better

-PSYC/EDUC226: Psychology of
+PSYC/EDUC226: Psychology of Exceptionality